Kurt Gödel: Studies in Vienna

 Attending a lecture by David Hilbert in Bologna on completeness and consistency in mathematical systems may have set Gödel's life course.
 In 1928, Hilbert and Wilhelm Ackermann published Grundzüge der theoretischen Logik (Principles of Mathematical Logic), an introduction to first-order logic in which the problem of completeness was posed: "Are the axioms of a formal system sufficient to derive every statement that is true in all models of the system?"

-This problem became the topic that Gödel chose for his doctoral work.
-In 1929, at the age of 23, he completed his doctoral dissertation under Hans Hahn's supervision.
-In it, he established his eponymous completeness theorem regarding the first-order predicate calculus.
-He was awarded his doctorate in 1930, and his thesis (accompanied by some additional work) was published by the Vienna Academy of Science.
+Gödel chose this topic for his doctoral work.
+In 1929, aged 23, he completed his doctoral dissertation under Hans Hahn's supervision.
+In it, he established his eponymous completeness theorem regarding first-order logic.
+He was awarded his doctorate in 1930, and his thesis (accompanied by additional work) was published by the Vienna Academy of Science.

+In 1929 Gödel met Adele Nimbursky (née Porkert), a divorcee living with her parents across the street from him.
+The two married (in a civil ceremony) a decade later, in September 1938.
+A trained ballet dancer, Adele was working as a masseuse at the time they met.
+At one point she worked as a dancer at a downtown nightclub called the Nachtfalter ("nocturnal moth").
+Gödel's parents opposed their relationship because of her background and age (six years older than him).
+It appears to have been a happy marriage.
+Adele was an important support to Gödel, whose psychological problems affected their daily lives.
+The two had no children.